Erl-koenig/http-header-tracker/plugin/privacy-policy.md

 ## Overview

-HTTP Header Tracker is a Chrome browser extension designed to process and analyze statistics about HTTP response headers across the web. **By default, all data stays on your device** - the extension developer receives no data from you.
+HTTP Header Tracker is a Chrome browser extension designed to process and analyze statistics about HTTP request and response headers across the web. **By default, all data stays on your device** - the extension developer receives no data from you.

 This privacy policy explains what data is processed, how we protect your privacy, and how you maintain full control over your data.